 If you have a water softener at home you’ll know that it’s not best for drinking.
 However, it’s best to decide for yourself.
 Try using both types of water (soft and hard water) and make a comparison test between both to see what I’m talking about.

 Reverse osmosis (RO) is a process in which all minerals are extracted from water.
 What remains is water that contains next to nothing.

 It seems that reverse osmosis is ideal for making coffee, but it’s not.

 When processing with pure reverse osmosis water (unlike coffee made from soft water) a flat cup of coffee is produced.

 However, there are reverse osmosis systems that mix in mineral-rich water.
 Some of these systems can adjust the total dissolved solids content in your water.

 A reverse osmosis water mix is a viable option for obtaining highly purified water.
 The SCAA recommends a total of 150 mg / L dissolved solids.

-If you do not have a reverse osmosis system with mixing features (also called “re-mineralisation”), you can mix the water yourself.
 Try different amounts of RO water for tap water and see if it improves the taste of your coffee (20 to 25% tap water is a good start).